About this policy

 Use and disclosure

 The Commission will generally only use and disclose personal information for the particular purpose for which it was collected.
 For example, personal information collected during a site visit will be used to assess an aged care service’s performance under the Aged Care Quality Standards.
 Personal information collected during a complaint process will be used to enable us to manage the complaint, or it may be disclosed to the other party to the complaint in our feedback letter.
-We may sometimes use your personal information for a related purpose, such as to survey you about your satisfaction with our service.
+We may also use your personal information for a related purpose, such as to undertake our other functions or to survey you about your satisfaction with our service.

 We will not otherwise use or disclose your personal information for another purpose unless we obtain your consent or the use or disclosure is permitted under the Privacy Act.